 So there you have it folks, 79 things to do with your kids.
 And that list is only the tip of the iceberg.

-Adelaide and South Australia is PACKED with amazing family-friendly things to do including stacks of amazing bush walks and coastal walks, so if you know of anything else we should add, please get in touch!
+Adelaide and South Australia are PACKED with amazing family-friendly things to do including stacks of amazing bush walks and coastal walks, so if you know of anything else we should add, please contact [email protected].